robotlearn/pyrobolearn/docs/source/pyrobolearn.rst

 - ``returns``: this provides the various returns and estimators that are used in RL.
 - ``algos``: this contains the various learning algorithms on how to acquire the data and train the various models (policies, values, dynamics, etc).
-- ``metrics``: this contains the various metrics that are used in different learning paradigms.
+- ``metrics``: this contains the various metrics that are used in different learning paradigms (imitation, reinforcement, transfer, etc).
 They are not currently all implemented.
-You can put different metrics together and plot them by just calling the ``plot`` method.
+You can combine different metrics together and plot them by just calling the ``plot`` method.

 Other folders include: